 Description

 Great sport climbing crag and the outdoor climbing gym number one in Stockholm.
-The routes are about 20-25 meters long, mostly overhanging, and offer plenty of bolted sport routes in all grades and angles, many of them considered the best climbs in Stockholm.
+The routes are about 20-25 meters long, mostly overhanging, and offer plenty of bolted sport routes in all grades and angles, many considered the best climbs in Stockholm.
 The routes are often sustained and pumpy.
-This is a very popular crag and there are always people here, but don't worry, there is room for everybody.
 The south wall is quite long and even though you have to scrabble upward in steep terrain the wall keeps its height almost all the way to the last route.
-Bolts are everywhere and some routes have an insane number of variations and linkups (route finding could be demanding).
+In recent years, a large number of easier and less steep routes have been added to the sector down the road (Svaväggen).
+As a sport climbing crag, Örnberget is complete and essentially functions as a natural outdoor gym for all levels.

 Environment: